-3.3.4 SECURITY REQUIREMENT Alert in the event of an audit process failure.
-ASSESSME ASSESSMENT OBJECTIVE Determin Determine if, for an organizational system that processes, stores, or transmits CUI: 3.3.4[a] personnel or roles to be alerted in the event of an audit process failure are identified.
-3.3.4[b] types of audit process failures for which alert will be generated are defined 3.3.4[c] identified personnel or roles are alerted in the event of an audit process failure.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Audit and accountability policy; procedures addressing response to audit processing failures; system design documentation; security plan; system configuration settings and associated documentation; list of personnel to be notified in case of an audit processing failure; system incident reports; system audit records; other relevant documents or records].
+3.3.4 SECURITY REQUIREMENT Alert in the event of an audit logging process failure.
+ASSESSMENT OBJECTIVE Determine if: 3.3.4[a] personnel or roles to be alerted in the event of an audit logging process failure are identified.
+3.3.4[b] types of audit logging process failures for which alert will be generated are defined.
+3.3.4[c] identified personnel or roles are alerted in the event of an audit logging process failure.
+POTENTIA L ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Audit and accountability policy; procedures addressing response to audit logging processing failures; system design documentation; security plan; system configuration settings and associated documentation; list of personnel to be notified in case of an audit logging processing failure; system incident reports; system audit logs and records; other relevant documents or records].
 Interview: [SELECT FROM: Personnel with audit and accountability responsibilities; personnel with information security responsibilities; system or network administrators; system developers].
-Test: [SEL Test: [SELECT FROM: Mechanisms implementing system response to audit processing failures].
-SUPPLEME SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.3.4
+Test: [SELECT FROM: Mechanisms implementing system response to audit logging processing failures].
+DISCUSSIC ON ON SECURITY REQUIREMENT 3.3.4

-3. 3.5 SECURITY REQUIREMENT Correlate audit review, analysis, and reporting processes for investigation and response to indications of inappropriate, suspicious, or unusual activity.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI: 3.3.5[a] audit review, analysis, and reporting processes for investigation and response to indications of inappropriate, suspicious, or unusual activity are defined.
-3.3.5[b] defined audit review, analysis, and reporting processes are correlated.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Audit and accountability policy; procedures addressing audit review, analysis, and reporting; security plan; system design documentation; system configuration settings and associated documentation; system audit records across different repositories; other relevant documents or records].

-Interview: [SELECT FROM: Personnel with audit review, analysis, and reporting responsibilities; personnel with information security responsibilities].
+3.3.5 SECURITY REQUIREMENT Correlate audit record review, analysis, and reporting processes for investigation and response to indications of unlawful, unauthorized, suspicious, or unusual activity.
+ASSESSMENT OBJECTIVE Determine if: 3.3.5[a] audit record review, analysis, and reporting processes for investigation and response to indications of unlawful, unauthorized, suspicious, or unusual activity are defined.
+3.3.5[b] defined audit record review, analysis, and reporting processes are correlated.
+POTENTIA L ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Audit and accountability policy; procedures addressing audit record review, analysis, and reporting; security plan; system design documentation; system configuration settings and associated documentation; system audit logs and records across different repositories; other relevant documents or records].
+Interview: [SELECT FROM: Personnel with audit record review, analysis, and reporting responsibilities; personnel with information security responsibilities].
 Test: [SELECT FROM: Mechanisms supporting analysis and correlation of audit records].
+DISCUSSION ON SECURITY REQUIREMENT 3.3.5

-3.3.6 SECURITY REQUIREMENT Provide audit reduction and report generation to support on-demand analysis and reporting.
-7.00200 ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI: 3.3.6[a] an audit reduction and report generation capability that supports on-demand analysis is provided.
-3.3.6[b] an audit reduction and report generation capability that supports on-demand reporting is provided. and report generation; system design docum settings and associated documentation; audi tools; system audit records; other relevant do Interview: [SELECT FROM: Personnel with audit reduction SELECT FROM: Audit and accountability policy; procedures addressing audit reduction and report generation; system design documentation; security plan; system configuration settings and associated documentation; audit reduction, review, analysis, and reporting tools; system audit records; other relevant documents or records].
-[SELECT FROM: Personnel with audit reduction and report generation responsibilities; personnel with information security responsibilities].
-Test: [SELECT FROM: Audit reduction and report generation capability].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.3.6
+3.3.6 SECURITY REQUIREMENT Provide audit record reduction and report generation to support on-demand analysis and reporting.
+ASSESSMENT OBJECTIVE Determine if: 3.3.6[a] an audit record reduction capability that supports on-demand analysis is provided.
+3.3.6[b] a report generation capability that supports on-demand reporting is provided.
+POTENTIA L ASSESSMENT METHODS AND OBJECTS ((SELECT FROM: Audit and accountability policy; procedures addressing audit record reduction and report generation; system design documentation; security plan; system configuration settings and associated documentation; audit record reduction, review, analysis, and reporting tools; system audit logs and records; other relevant documents or records].
+Interview: [SELECT FROM: Personnel with audit record reduction and report generation responsibilities; personnel with information security responsibilities].
+Test: [SELECT FROM: Audit record reduction and report generation capability].
+DISCUSSIO N ON SECURITY REQUIREMENT 3.3.6